remix-run/remix/packages/create-remix/templates/vercel/README.md

 $ vercel link
 ```

-Follow the prompts, and when its done you should be able to get started.
+Follow the prompts, and when it's done you should be able to get started.

 ## Development